The canonical ring of a stacky curve: Definition of stacky curves

 The meaningfulness of the hypotheses in this definition is as follows.
-First, the Deligne-Mumford hypothesis implies that the stabilizers of points in characteristic $p > 0$ do not contain copies of $\mu_p$ (or other non-\'etale group schemes).
-Second, properness implies (by definition) that the diagonal is proper; since $\XX$ is Deligne-Mumford and locally of finite type (since it is smooth) the diagonal is unramified and therefore quasi-finite, and thus finite.
+First, the Deligne--Mumford hypothesis implies that the stabilizers of points in characteristic $p > 0$ do not contain copies of $\mu_p$ (or other non-\'etale group schemes).
+Second, properness implies (by definition) that the diagonal is proper; since $\XX$ is Deligne--Mumford and locally of finite type (since it is smooth) the diagonal is unramified and therefore quasi-finite, and thus finite.
 This implies that the stabilizer groups are finite and (unlike a stack with quasi-finite diagonal) implies that a coarse moduli space exists.
-Finally, the non-gerby generic point hypothesis implies that there are only finitely many points with a non-trivial stabilizer group.
+Finally, the dense open subscheme hypothesis implies that there are only finitely many points with a non-trivial stabilizer group.